OpenMicrochips/TT02_pattern_player/README.md

 description:  "8x8 bit serial programmable, addressable and playable memory."

+__Important notice:__ The initial documentation had an error with swapping IN0 and IN1.
+This error got fixed in this repository here (README and info.yaml).
+But the automated TT02 docs might still have the wrong version.
+Below is the correct order of IN0 (clk_sr) and IN1 (data).
+Please keep this in mind when driving the pins.

-how_it_works: "The 8x8 memory is a 64-bit shiftregister, consisting of 64 serial chained D-FlipFlops (data: IN0, clk_sr: IN1).
+how_it_works: "The 8x8 memory is a 64-bit shiftregister, consisting of 64 serial chained D-FlipFlops (clk_sr: IN0, data: IN1).
 8 memoryslots of each 8 bit can be directly addressed via addresslines (3 bit: IN2, IN3, IN4) or from a clockdriven player (3 bit counter, clk_pl: IN7).
 A mode selector line (mode: IN5) sets the operation mode to addressing or to player.
 The 8 outputs are driven by the 8 bit of the addressed memoryslot."

 how_to_test:  "Programm the memory: Start by filling the 64 bit shiftregister via data and clk_sr, each rising edge on clk_sr shifts a new data bit into the register.
 Select mode: Set mode input for direct addressing or clockdriven player.
 Address mode: Address a memoryslot via the three addresslines and watch the memoryslot at the outputs.
 Player mode: Each rising edge at clk_pl enables the next memoryslot to the outputs."